Discounted cash flow: Discount rate

 An alternate, although less common approach, is to apply a "fundamental valuation" method, such as the "T-model", which instead relies on accounting information.

-(Other methods of discounting, such as hyperbolic discounting, are studied in academia and said to reflect intuitive decision-making, but are not generally used in industry.
-In this context the above is referred to as "exponential discounting".)
+Other methods of discounting, such as hyperbolic discounting, are studied in academia and said to reflect intuitive decision-making, but are not generally used in industry.
+In this context the above is referred to as "exponential discounting".

-Note that the terminology "expected return", although formally the mathematical expected value, is often used interchangeably with the above, where "expected" means "required" or "demanded" in the corresponding sense.
+The terminology "expected return", although formally the mathematical expected value, is often used interchangeably with the above, where "expected" means "required" or "demanded" by investors.

-The method may also be modified by industry, for example different formulae have been proposed when choosing a discount rate in a healthcare setting.
+The method may also be modified by industry, for example various formulae have been proposed when choosing a discount rate in a healthcare setting;

+similarly in a mining setting, where risk-characteristics can differ (dramatically) by property.

 Methods of appraisal of a company or project

 For these valuation purposes, a number of different DCF methods are distinguished today, some of which are outlined below.
 The details are likely to vary depending on the capital structure of the company.
 However the assumptions used in the appraisal (especially the equity discount rate and the projection of the cash flows to be achieved) are likely to be at least as important as the precise model used.
 Both the income stream selected and the associated cost of capital model determine the valuation result obtained with each method.
 (This is one reason these valuation methods are formally referred to as the Discounted Future Economic Income methods.)

 The below is offered as a high-level treatment; for the components / steps of business modeling here, see Outline of finance.